-- A trust management language supporting general provisional-style2 actions (possibly user-defined). - An extendible declarative meta-language for driving decisions about request formulation, information disclosure, and distributed credential collection. - A parameterised negotiation procedure, that gives a semantics to the metalanguage and provably satisfies some desirable properties for all possible metapolicies. - Integrity constraints for negotiation monitoring and disclosure control. - General, ontology-based techniques for importing and exporting meta-policies and for smoothly integrating language extensions.
+- 10 Piero A. Bonatti and Daniel Olmedilla - An extendible declarative meta-language for driving decisions about request formulation, information disclosure, and distributed credential collection. - A parameterised negotiation procedure, that gives a semantics to the metalanguage and provably satisfies some desirable properties for all possible metapolicies. - Integrity constraints for negotiation monitoring and disclosure control. - General, ontology-based techniques for importing and exporting meta-policies and for smoothly integrating language extensions. - Advanced policy explanations in order to answer why, why-not, how-to, and what-if queries [24]